JustinHabashi/CaeserCipherNotebook/README.md

-# Basic Cipher
+# Encrypted Notebook

 ## Send, Encrypt and Decrypt Messages

-This program allows users to convert a message to an encrypted code.
+This program allows users to convert a message to an encrypted code and add it to a notebook as an entry.
 The user can also take an encrypted code and decrypt the code to form the message.
 It requires upper or lowercase letters within a string.
-Any user who wants to send an encrypted message or decrypt can utilize this program.
+Any user who wants to store encrypted strings into a notebook and then decrypt them can utilize this program.

 This project is of interest to me because it serves as an elementary look into encryption and securing information. **Security** and **Networking** are two